Trump: 'We're Moving Forward With Additional Sanctions On Iran'

 Earlier in June, Trump had threatened to impose tariffs unless Mexico agreed to tighten its border and reduce the flow of migrants crossing illegally into the U.S. NPR's Carrie Kahn reported that the mission will be difficult.

 "Mexico has very limited resources," Kahn said.
 "And this new government has cut its budgets for the immigration and refugee programs under the president's new austerity program.
-So it's going to be tough to take even more asylum seekers."
+So it's going to be tough to take even more asylum-seekers."

 In response, Mexico agreed to deploy its National Guard and to keep more Central American migrants.

-On another topic, the president on Saturday again rebuffed a claim by advice columnist E. Jean Carroll that Trump sexually assaulted her in a Bergdorf Goodman dressing room in the mid '90s.
+On another topic, the president on Saturday again rebuffed a claim by advice columnist E. Jean Carroll that Trump sexually assaulted her in a Bergdorf Goodman dressing room in the '90s.

 "It's a totally false accusation," Trump said.
 "I have absolutely no idea who she is."